Analysis of Ethyl Alcohol in Beverages, Blood and Breath

 The strengths are speed (results in 5 minutes) and instrument simplicity (any UV-Vis spectrophotometer).
 The weaknesses are specificity (other primary alcohols including methanol and isopropanol are oxidised by some ADH preparations) and matrix interference (post-mortem blood gives noisy baselines).
 For court evidence in India, the ADH result is always confirmed by GC-FID.

-The two historical chemical methods still appear as MCQ distractors.
+Two older chemical methods retain historical importance.
 The Kozelka and Hine dichromate oxidation method oxidises ethanol to acetic acid in acidic dichromate; residual orange dichromate is titrated iodometrically or measured colorimetrically.
 The Cavett method uses a similar dichromate-sulfuric system on diffused ethanol vapour.
 Both are obsolete in casework, both are tested for historical recall.

-For broader poisoning context (signs, antidotes, lethal doses), the book chapter on signs, symptoms and antidotes of common poisons is the deep dive.
+For broader poisoning context (signs, antidotes, lethal doses), the book chapter on signs, symptoms and antidotes of common poisonsis the detailed treatment.
 Ethanol's lethal blood concentration is taken as 400 mg per 100 mL (0.4 percent) in most Indian texts, with respiratory depression dominating above 300 mg per 100 mL.

 Widmark formula and back-calculation

-The Widmark equation (Erik Widmark, 1932) lets you back-calculate the total dose of ethanol consumed, or the BAC at an earlier time, from a measured BAC and body weight.
-The exam form is:
+The Widmark equation (Erik Widmark, 1932) back-calculates total ethanol dose or BAC at an earlier time from a measured BAC and body weight:

 A = r × W × C